HavierHeng/Info-Retrieval-Codebase-RAG/ast-tokenizer/README.md

 These solutions are close but not enough.
 Python Segmenter is super close, yet falls short as it splits for text, without attaching metadata.

+A custom DocumentLoader based on Treesitter and PythonSegmenter's design that returns Langchain `Document` files is made.

 ## Setup

 ## Pre-Requisites